Over 600 students volunteer for Community Engagement 2017Date Released: Sun, 21 May 2017 14:29 +0200

 “The training is about orientating students to the values and principles of community development and partnerships.
 We will also be discussing logistics and reflecting on work done so far.
 Volunteer numbers have grown considerably over the past three years from 300 students to almost 700 this year,” enthused Benita Bobo, Community Engagement co-ordinator.

-Guest speaker for tomorrow’s programme, Dr Chrissie Boughley, Deputy Vice-Chancellor said, “Rhodes University is located in a small town characterised by great poverty and hardship in one of the poorest provinces in a developing country.
+Guest speaker for tomorrow’s programme, Dr Chrissie Boughley, Deputy Vice-Chancellor for Academic and Student Affairs said, “Rhodes University is located in a small town characterised by great poverty and hardship in one of the poorest provinces in a developing country.
 Volunteering is about much, much more than offering support and assistance to people, volunteering offers a unique opportunity of evaluating the theories and ideas taught at the University against the realities of South African society”.

 She added that volunteering also offers the opportunity of learning with and from communities and using that learning to test knowledge and assumptions of growing intellectually and personally.